261 Fearless Inc. Board of Directors

 Lisa is a 40-year-old mum, step-mum and mother-in-law to seven wonderful human beings and also wife to her husband Keith.
 She lives a short distance from Oxford, UK, is a 261 Fearless Master Coach in-training and runs at the 261 Fearless Club Bicester.
 Lisa has only been running for four years, but it has changed her life.
 Five years ago, there is no way she would've dreamed of running, or coaching a group of ladies and definitely not standing up in front of people and training them.
 She truly believes in the unique ability running has to unite and empower women and feels privileged to be a part of the 261 Fearless Empowerment Programme.

-Melissa Stringer is the Head of Master Coaches Education, 261 Clubs in North America, Master Coach, 261 Friendship Program Manager and Merchandising Manager
+Melissa Stringer is Manager 261 Clubs in North America, Master Coach, 261 Friendship Program and Merchandising Manager

 She started the local club in Kansas City in 2017.
 She divides her time between KC and Texas where her boyfriend lives.
 Melissa has a BS in Math and Statistics and recently completed her Master of Science in Data Analytics.
 She is a certified web developer, running coach, and 261 Coach.
 Her day job is as a Systems Developer for a nationwide telecommunications company.
 This position is the equivalent of a software developer who is able to communicate and socialize moderately well with end users.
 Melissa is a lifelong learner who enjoys working on whatever new hobby she’s recently purchased the accessories for.
 Currently this includes photography, learning new languages both foreign and coding, and traveling.
 Her love of travel has afforded her many opportunities within 261 Fearless Inc. In addition to teaching at Train the Trainer Certification Courses across the U.S. she has also taught in England, Germany, and New Zealand!
 Melissa’s favorite thing about 261 Fearless Inc. are the almost undefinable moments she’s been included in.
 Women across the world are so incredibly unique and yet we are able to come together and build each other up in such a way that fills each of our distinctly different buckets.
 It’s a truly amazing feeling to know you have sole sisters around the world all having the same experience within 261 Fearless Inc.